-I recently reviewed Israfel Sivad’s excellent book, The Adversary’s Good News.
-Israfel has very kindly agreed to giveaway a signed copy of his book to one lucky Examining the Odd reader.
+I recently reviewed Jason Graff’s excellent book, In the Service of The Boyar.
+Now, Jason has kindly agreed to give a signed copy of the book to two lucky Examining the Odd readers!
 Simply click here to enter.
-Good luck!

 I recently reviewed Lucille Turner’s brilliant book The Sultan, the Vampyr & the Soothsayer.
 Wanting to find out more about this new (to me) author, I have since interviewed Lucille.